dzuvic/jtsgen/README.md

 #### Name Space Mapping

 TSModule accepts a list of name spaces, that should me mapped (shortened).
+That list will be prepended to the calculated name space mapping.
+The following name spave mapping strategies are available:

-In case of an empty list, a name space mapping will be calculated.
-In that case the top top level packages will be mapped to the root name space.
+* `TOP_LEVEL_TO_ROOT`: The top level java types are mapped to the root name space.
+Everythin beneath is mapped into name spaces
+* `ALL_TO_ROOT`: All types are mapped to the root name space, only the types of same name reside in their own name space
+* `MANUAL`: No name space mapping is calculated

-Some examples:
+Some examples of :

-* `a.b.c -> `: Maps a.b.c to root
+* `a.b.c -> `: Maps a.b.c (and beneath) to root
 * `a.b.c -> a.b`: Maps a.b.c to namespace a
+* `=a.b.c -> `: Maps only a.b.c to the root

 #### Configuring the output